Pharping: Tegchen Leksheyling Retreat Centre

 This is a small closed retreat centre for nuns, established by Karma Thinley Rinpoche which is located near the Benchen Shedra and retreat centre in Pharping.
 This retreat centre is affiliated with Rinpoche's Tegchen Leksheyling nunnery near Boudhanath.
-Here nuns practice the traditional three years, three months, three days meditation retreat – or shorter six moth retreats dedicated to the practice of Yajrayogini.
+Here nuns practice the traditional three years, three months, three days meditation retreat – or shorter six month retreats dedicated to the practice of Yajrayogini.

 Hindu temples

 Dakshinkali Temple

 Dakshinkali Temple, located about 1 kilometre before the town of Pharping, is one of the main temples in Nepal dedicated to the fierce mother goddess Kali.
 Animal sacrifices, particularly of cockerels and uncastrated male goats, are one of the main ways that the goddess is worshipped here, and this is especially seen during the Dashain festival.

 Setidevi Temple

 Sheshnarayan Temple

 This temple and ponds, located just below the Yanglesho cave, is one of the four main Narayana temples of the Kathmandu Valley.
 The other three are Icchangu Narayan, Bishanku Narayan and Changu Narayan.
 These temples, which stand in the four cardinal directions of the valley, are believed to be built during the reign of the Licchavi king Vishnugupta.
 Their locations in the cardinal directions and on hilltops was to protect the Kathmandu Valley.